New Audi RS5 Coupe: First Impression

 Six cylinders and twin-turbos

 The Audi RS5 has a 2.9-litre V6 with two turbochargers, which is the same unit that does duty in the new Porsche Panamera.
 This engine sounds very similar to the one found in the less extreme S5, but there’s a difference (the stroke goes from 86mm to 83mm).
 Then there’s the torque.
-The large amount of twisting force produced by the 2.9-litre unit meant that the dual clutch of the A5 was not up to the task.
+A large amount of twisting force produced by the 2.9-litre unit meant that the dual clutch of the A5 was not up to the task.
 Therefore, the RS5 uses the ZF eight-speed torque converter instead.
-Of course, the Porsche has an eight-speed PDK (dual-clutch) – but it’s not possible to mount that on the RS5 owing to space constraints.
+Of course, the Porsche has an eight-speed PDK (dual-clutch), but it’s not possible to mount it on the RS5 due to space constraints.

 audi rs5 chasis